 Once you’ve gathered your info, each persona is likely to have a stand-out trait.
 You can use this trait to identify the persona.
 Strengthen each persona even further by giving each a name, such as Donation Danielle or Volunteer Victor.

-Now instead of marketing to a faceless audience, such as females in the 35 to 44 age range with a college degree, buyer personas let you market to relatable individuals like Donation Danielle.
+Instead of marketing to a faceless audience, buyer personas let you market to relatable individuals like Donation Danielle.
 Creating buyer personas brings members of your target audience to life, which allows you to craft the most meaningful messages that reap the results your amazing nonprofit deserves.